Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Suppose we are interested in creating a cobordism with $n$ incoming boundary components.
-Then we will start with an ordered disjoint union of $n$ annuli $\bA^{(i)}_{R_i}$, whose inner boundaries are going to be the incoming boundary of our cobordism.
-To construct our cobordism we will make cuts radially inward from the outer boundaries of the annuli.
+To construct a cobordism with $n$ incoming boundary components, we start with an ordered disjoint union of $n$ annuli $\bA^{(i)}_{R_i}$, whose inner boundaries will be the incoming boundary of our cobordism.
+Next we make cuts radially inward from the outer boundaries of the annuli.
 Such cuts are uniquely specified by points $\zeta \in \sqcup_{i=1}^n \bA^{(i)}_{R_i}$, which we will call slits.
-They need not be disjoint.
+They need not be distinct.
 As will become clear, the number of slits must always be an even number $2h$ and we thus number them $\zeta_1,\ldots,\zeta_{2h}$.
-It turns out that for a total genus $g$ cobordism with $n$ incoming and $m$ outgoing boundary components we will need $2h = 2(2g-2+n+m)$ slits.
+For a total genus $g$ cobordism with $n$ incoming and $m$ outgoing boundary components we need $2h = 2(2g-2+n+m)$ slits.

-We want to glue the different sides of the cuts together to get back a surface.
-To get a metric on the surface from the metric on the cut annuli, necessarily two cuts that we glue together must be of the same length.
-For the orientations to work out, we must glue a side clockwise from a cut to a side counterclockwise from a cut.
+We want to glue the different sides of the cuts back together.
+To get a metric on the surface from the metric on the cut annuli, the two cuts that we glue together must be of the same length.
+To get an orientation on the surface from the orientations on the cut annuli, we must glue a side clockwise from a cut to a side counterclockwise from a cut.
 To avoid singularities, if one side of the cut corresponding to $\zeta_i$ is glued to a side of the cut corresponding to $\zeta_j$, the same must be true for the other two sides.
-From this we see that our glueing procedure should be described by a pairing on $\{1,\ldots,2h\}$, encoded by a permutation $\lambda: \{1,\ldots,2h\} \to \{1,\ldots,2h\}$ consisting of $h$ cycles of length 2.
-We should furthermore demand that if $\zeta_i$ lies of the annulus $\bA^{(j)}_{R_j}$ and $\zeta_{\lambda(i)}$ lies on the annulus $\bA^{(j')}_{R_{j'}}$, then $R_j - |\zeta_i| = R_{j'} - |\zeta_{\lambda(i)}|$.
-See Figure \ref{figradialglue} for a simple example.
+Thus our gluing procedure is described by a pairing on $\{1,\ldots,2h\}$, encoded by a permutation